 Life is too short to spend time with people who deplete your life with their negative attitudes and conversations.
 You have the power to walk away.
 Don’t allow them to trap you in their web of negativity.
 Make it a priority to walk away from negative people and surround yourself with people who have a more positive and optimistic outlook.

-Crisis will come.
+A crisis will come.
 It will come when you least expect it.
-Crisis will have you believing your life won’t get better or why did this happen to me.
-Just know, if you survived a previous crisis then you can survive through the current crisis.
+A crisis will have you believing your life won’t get better or why did this happen to me.
+Just know, if you survived through a previous crisis then you can survive through the current crisis.